BC-Zhao-Salisbury-Lab/ai-chatbot-wrapper/README.md

 # AI Travel Chatbot - Research Tool

-**Live Application Link:** https://ai-chatbot-wrapper.vercel.app/assistant or https://ai-chatbot-wrapper.vercel.app/advisor
+**Live Application Link:** https://ai-chatbot-wrapper.vercel.app/assistant or https://ai-chatbot-wrapper.vercel.app/advisor or https://ai-chatbot-wrapper.vercel.app/combined

 This repository contains the architecture for the Assistant vs. Advisor Travel Study.
 The application is hosted on Vercel and connected to a secure Supabase database for behavioral tracking.